Skip to content

 All you need to bring along is a swimsuit and a reusable water bottle.

-Please arrive at the Two Oceans Aquarium 15min before your scheduled diving slot.
+Please arrive at the Two Oceans Aquarium 15 minutes before your course starts.
 You may report to our Visitor Centre just inside the main entrance and the Dive School team will meet you.

 The Two Oceans Aquarium Dive School is a certified PADI Dive Centre and your one-stop-shop for all things scuba diving in Cape Town.